juranzhang/cpp-implementation-of-near-field-SAR/README.md

 Using armadillo to do matrix/cube transformation and opencv to plot.
 HDF5 is used to store data.

 Armadillo can be downloaded here http://arma.sourceforge.net/download.html.

-On Mac:
+Although personally I strongly recommend use homebrew to install everything.
+Checkout this: http://braumeister.org/repos/Homebrew/homebrew-science/formula/armadillo.
+The page also includes other prerequisite of armadillo.

+On both Mac and Linux:

-Install BLAS and LAPACK before installing Armadillo.
+To start with, install OpenBlas and LAPACK before installing Armadillo.
+`brew install openblas`.
+Other libraries can be installed in the similiar way.

 Deprecated: OpenCV can be downloaded from https://github.com/opencv/opencv.
 This is the most recent update.
 An installation guide of OpenCV on Mac can be found here: http://stackoverflow.com/questions/19671827/opencv-installation-on-mac-os-x.
 OpenCV is no longer used.

-On linux:

-Install OpenBLAS and LAPACK before installing Armadillo.

 ## The files